 How a Fellow Is Selected

-The ASPE Fellows program is operated and administrated by a Fellows Program Committee made up of members of the College of Fellows.
+The ASPE Fellows program is operated and administrated by a Fellows Selection Committee made up of members of the College of Fellows.
 Candidates must have been a member of ASPE for a minimum of 20 years and nominated by another member.
 Self-nomination and grandfathering are not allowed.

 Candidates must meet the criteria outlined in at least three of the following categories: